GET-19 Final Report (in pdf)

-Final list of participants
+Final list of participants (in pdf)

 3rd Global Forum on Emergency Telecommunications (GET-19) - Innovating together to save lives: using technologies in disaster management, organized by the International Telecommunication Union and hosted by the Information and Communication Technologies Authority of Mauritius (ICTA) took place from 6 to 8 March 2019, in Balaclava, Mauritius.